-The 19,000-acre Cooley Ranch contains many of the conservation features that we want to preserve: old-growth redwoods, oak woodlands, agriculture, and many miles of creeks and streams that make up the headwaters of a key water supply system.
+The 19,000-acre Cooley Ranch contains many conservation features that are priorities for protection: old-growth redwoods, oak woodlands, agriculture, and many miles of creeks and streams that make up the headwaters of a key water supply system.
 Ag + Open Space negotiated a conservation easement in partnership with the landowner that ensured the permanent protection of Cooley Ranch.
-The number of home sites was reduced from a potential of 56 to just five, and many important benefits are protected forever by this conservation easement.
+The number of home sites was reduced from 56 to just five (all under a single ownership), and many important benefits are protected forever by this conservation easement.